TIO-IKIM/shape-mi-demographics/README.md

 > of Demographic Prediction, Attribution, and Privacy,"
 > ShapeMI workshop, MICCAI 2026 (proceedings to appear).

 A BibTeX/CFF record is in [`CITATION.cff`](CITATION.cff).
 The paper PDF is not hosted here yet: publication is governed by a Springer Nature licence to publish, which sets when each version may be made public.
 See [`paper/`](paper/) for details, and write to the corresponding author if you need a copy in the meantime.
+The poster including poster pitch can be found here: [`poster/`](poster/)

 ---